betaglot/betaglot/docs/encyclopedia/Via/ViaOverview.md

 - Via is Superimposed onto Eco.
 - `IsPlanted(Eco{})`
-    - Look to see if an EcoFactor is planted
+    - Look to see if an EkoType is planted

 ## Update your Via